Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Body-ordered energetics of hydrogen clusters

 \section{Body-ordered energetics of hydrogen clusters}

 Before any MLIP analysis, we first evaluate the body-ordered energetics of hydrogen 8-mers in the reference \textit{ab initio} calculations.
 In many cases, the MBE formalism is applied at the \emph{molecular} level~\cite{Riera2020,Riera2020b,Bull2023}, where $V^{(m)}$ is expected to converge quickly to zero with increasing $m$.
 An archetypal system is water~\cite{Gora2011,Babin2012,Medders2013,Medders2013b,Richard2014,Pinski2014,Lao2016,Paesani2016,Heindel2021,Zhai2023}, for which many-body force fields have shown good accuracies with limited body-orders, up to 4, including also a polarizable model baseline.
-Even for water, however, body-ordered energetics at the DFT theory-level can converge slowly, and show large oscillations when ions are introduced.~\cite{Ouyang2014,Broderick2024} At the \emph{atomic} level, where covalent and metallic interactions dominate, even more complex and non-trivial trends have been observed for mercury, sodium, silicon, and gold.~\cite{Paulus2004,Hermann2007}
+Even for water, however, body-ordered energetics at the DFT theory-level can converge slowly, and show large oscillations when ions are introduced.~\cite{Ouyang2014,Broderick2024} In the context of MLIPs and their body-orders, where body-ordered correlations or other geometric features are computed between atoms, the consistent scale at which to apply the MBE formalism is also that of individual \emph{atoms}.
+At the atomic level, where covalent and metallic interactions dominate, even more complex and non-trivial trends have been previously observed for mercury, sodium, silicon, and gold.~\cite{Paulus2004,Hermann2007}

 Here, we quantify the atomic MBE convergence for the hydrogen 8-mers used in this study.
 For all body-orders from 2 to 8, we compute:

 For each $m$, energy contributions from the canonically complete set of $m$-mers are summed, then normalized by their total count and $m$ to yield the average body-ordered energy contribution, per atom.
 This allows for a ``fair'' comparison between the body-ordered contributions without any effects associated with the number of sub-clusters, which is largest when $m \approx N/2$.
 The resulting trends for sample 8-mers from low $\rho$ and high $\rho$ datasets are shown in Figure~\ref{fig:ref_bo}.